Polytonic/TinyCranes/content/posts/Chlorine/mandelbrot.md

 ```
 Next we define some settings for the Mandelbrot Set we are going to generate:

-- We set a maximum number of iterations at a somewhat-large number to be near accurate.
+- We set a maximum number of iterations at a large number to be near accurate.
 - Since the Mandelbrot Set is completely contained within the unit circle of radius 2, we calculate only for the circumscribed square.
-- The step value is set so the resulting image is 1000px x 1000px, around the size of a computer screen.
+- The step value is set so the resulting image resolution is 1000x1000px.

 ```c++
     // Define Mandelbrot Settings